LaMMaC-UnB/lammac-unb.github.io/_posts/2022-09-11-first-post.md

 Some of my friends said that mathematics is about solving problems, and I think I agree with that.

 One thing we all agreed on was that a mathematician is, by nature (or definition?) a curious being.
 It is this curiosity that fuels and powers the undying desire to dig deeper, to discover new things, to explain unknown things, to discover new mathematics.

+I do not think that this question will ever be fully answered, but I also think that mathematicians will never stop trying to answer it, just as they will never stop doing mathematics.